-Last summer, we sent a survey to our lovely newseltter subscribers and asked if there were any topics you’d like us to cover.
+Last summer, we sent a survey to our audience and asked if there were any topics you’d like us to cover.
 One reader asked, ‘How do I fundraise for an unpopular cause’.

 There is a narrative which persists across most non-profits I have worked in.
 I’m going to hazard a guess it is heard in every single charity.
 It goes something like this: